The Chiang Mai Loy Krathong Festival

 After dark, there will be a candle dance performance at the Three Kings Monument in the old city.

 Next will be the magnificent Lantern Parade, which will start on the east and south side of the moat and make its way through Thapae road to the railway station.
 The release of Krathongs will take place along the Ping River.

 This is the full moon day.
 After dark there will be a “small krathong” parade, that will start on the east and south side of the moat.
 It will make its way through Thapae Road in the direction of the railway station as well.
-People will crowd around the Ping River and release krathong as well as sky lanterns.
+People will crowd around the Ping River and release krathong.

 After dark, there will be the “big krathong parade, which will start on the east and south side of the moat as well.
 The parade will also make its way through Thapae road to the railway station.
-Along the Ping River, people will release krathongs and sky lanterns.
+Along the Ping River, people will release krathongs.

 Other Chiang Mai Loy Krathong events

 Nowadays the festival in Chiang Mai is more about the release of sky lanterns than the floating of Krathongs.
 More than ten years ago the last free mass release Loy Krathong event took place near the Mae Jo University, north of Chiang Mai.
 Authorities don’t allow this event anymore.
 Since then a growing number of privately organized events have popped up.
 These are organized by hotels, local authorities, and organizations.
 You will see them advertised.

 They usually take place at a location outside Chiang Mai and include dinner, cultural performances, a local market, and the release of lots of sky lanterns.
 Most of these events are well organized and worth visiting.
 One event I want to mention is the release of sky lanterns at the statue of the monk Kruba Srivichai in Lamphun.
 We have had good experiences with this event and hope it will be held this year.

 Loy Krathong elsewhere in Thailand